WampyCakes/manim-rubikscube/docs/source/index.rst

 .. manim:: FadeInExample

-    # Import the RubiksCube plugin after installing
-    from manim_rubikscube import *

     class FadeInExample(ThreeDScene):
         def construct(self):
              # After creating the RubiksCube, it may be necessary to scale it to